IT Asset Tracking

-Data Centers leverage RFID systems to automate the quality of service, security, and compliance critical to their operations.
+RFID systems are used in IT asset tracking for data centers and enterprises to automate the quality of service, security, and compliance that are crucial to their operations.

-RFID automation for IT Assets means less overhead and more margin for enterprises and cloud companies alike.
+RFID technology enables automation in IT asset management, meaning less overhead and more margins for enterprises and cloud companies alike.
 On the other hand, IT vendors employ RFID source-tagging to move toward a Hardware-As-A-Service model, where they manage their own gear on behalf of their customers.

-3 Applications of RFID for Data Centers IT Assets
+3 Applications of RFID for IT Asset Tracking

 Automation - IT Assets come in high-density configurations, in small and large sizes, which call for tracking and identification methods that can be automated, ie work in bulk, without having to pull the equipment out of the racks.